epfl-ada/ada-2024-project-adaspeedia/README.md

 3. Do LLMs find shorter paths than humans on average and how do they compare when it comes to finished paths rated as difficult by humans ?

-4. Does the moderation of LLMs introduce biases in the computed semantic distance from LLM games, and in particular do LLMs inflate the semantic distance when considering sensitive associations like 'Slavery' and 'African American'?

-5. Do we observe the same difference between distances from human games and LLMs games, and between distances from human games and LLM embeddings?
+4. Do we observe the same difference between distances from human games and LLMs games, and between distances from human games and LLM embeddings?

 ### Alternatives considered